LiliaFramework/Lilia/docs/docs/meta/item.md

 # Item Meta

-This document describes the methods available on item objects.
+Item objects represent things found in inventories or spawned in the world.
+This guide describes methods for reading and manipulating item data.

 ---

 ## Overview

-These meta functions extend standard item objects with convenience helpers used throughout Lilia.
+Item meta functions cover stack counts, categories, weight calculations, and network variables.
+They enable consistent item interaction across trading, crafting, and interface components.

 ---